OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 ### To Do

+* Investigate upgrade of docx gem from 0.3.0 to 0.4.0.
+Currently meeting date parsing fails with 0.4.0 due to how docs retrieves paragraphs.
 * Add images of "Movers" to Council Motions
 * Style Recorded Votes with Icons and Colours for Web Dispositions
 * Colourize Disposition Column for Reports, Motions, ByLaws